cloudfoundry/ibm-websphere-liberty-buildpack/docs/server-xml-options.md

 will push the packaged server to the cloud.
 The buildpack will detect the server.xml contained within the package and proceed to modify it.

-You can also use this method to package and install your own Liberty features.
+You can also use this method to install your own Liberty features.
-By placing your feature manifest in the `${wlp.user.dir}/extension/lib/features` directory and the related .esa feature bundles in the `${wlp.user.dir}/extension/lib` directory, when you package and push that server these features will be installed to that instance.
+By placing your feature manifest in the `${wlp.user.dir}/extension/lib/features` directory and the feature bundle .jar in the `${wlp.user.dir}/extension/lib` directory, your feature will be installed to that Liberty instance.
+When you package Liberty using `./bin/server package myServer --include=usr`, those features are also packaged, as they are present in the `usr` directory.
+This means that when you push that packaged server, these features will still be present in the `usr` directory and installed to that instance.
 [More information on Packaging and installing Liberty features can be found here.](http://www-01.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.iseries.doc/ae/twlp_feat_install.html?lang=en)